GarwelGarwel/KerbalHealth/README.md

 **Conflicts & Incompatibilities**

-- Any mod (including USI-LS), which can temporarily make kerbals Tourists, can conflict with Kerbal Health if both mods change kerbals' status and then rutn it back.
+- Any mod, which can temporarily make kerbals Tourists, can conflict with Kerbal Health if both mods change kerbals' status and then turn it back.
 In some situations it may mean that your kerbals will remain Tourists indefinitely or become active too soon.
 Kerbal Health tries to fix some of these situations, but cannot prevent all of them.
 - It is recommended to disable habitation mechanics of USI-LS' (and other mods') as these largely have the same goal as Kerbal Health.
 - RemoteTech's connection state is not supported for the purpose of the Connected Factor status.
 This issue will be resolved once RemoteTech 2.0 is released.
 Meanwhile, you may disable both Connected and Assigned factors to keep balance.
+- Compatibility with Kerbalism hasn't been tested.
+This mod changes much of game's internal mechanics, so it can be incompatible.

 **Future features**

-- New mechanics: individual planet configuration, injuries, medical supplies, quarantine, and whatnot...
+- New mechanics: more various diseases, radioactive planets, injuries, medical supplies, quarantine, and whatnot...
 - Solar weather and/or radiation events
 - UI improvement
 - API for collaboration with other mods